Veterans’ Benefits Attorneys in Fullerton

 If the Veteran or Surviving Spouse Does Not Qualify

-If the Veteran or Surviving Spouse does not currently qualify for Veterans Pension with Aid and Attendance due to the Income Requirement or Asset Requirement, OC Elder Law can help.
-There are proven strategies we can implement to qualify and obtain these cash benefits.
-Let our expert Veterans Affairs Accredited attorneys navigate you through this process and give you peace of mind.
+If the veteran or surviving spouse does not currently qualify for Veterans Pension with Aid and Attendance due to the income or asset requirement, OC Elder Law can help.
+There are proven strategies we can implement to qualify and obtain these cash benefits on your behalf.
+Let our skilled Fullerton and Bellevue veterans’ benefits attorneys navigate you through this process and give you peace of mind.

 If the Veteran or Surviving Spouse Already Qualifies

-There is no need to pay anyone for the application.
-In fact, it is illegal for anyone to charge with the application.
-Please visit our website at OCElderLaw.com to download the necessary application forms including the VA Application, the Doctor’s Form, and the Care Provider Report.
+If you already qualify, there is no need to pay anyone for the application.
+In fact, it is illegal for anyone to charge for the application.

 Our firm was founded by Marty Burbank, a 12-year veteran of the U.S. Navy.
 Given our strong commitment to veterans and veteran issues, you can be assured that the attorneys at OC Elder Law will take great care of you and your case.

 With three locations in Southern California and a willingness to fly to meet you wherever you are located, we serve clients throughout California.